nerdXNature/api-docs/source/index.html.md

 All times come back in UTC, whether they are in seconds since epoch or [RFC3339](https://www.ietf.org/rfc/rfc3339.txt).
 All integer times will be in seconds since epoch, and all string timestamps will be in RFC3339.

 To make this easier, you can use a JavaScript library like [moment.js](https://momentjs.com/) in production, or a website like [epochconverter.com](https://epochconverter.com) during development.

+## CORS

+CORS, or Cross-Origin Resource Sharing, is an internet standard for protecting limited access to internet resources from other webpages.
+You can learn more about CORS [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

+The CanvasCBL API does not support CORS.
+For you, this means that, if you want to use the CanvasCBL API and display the result on a webpage, you must proxy the request and reponse through a server you control.
+Check out our [API Demo](https://go.canvascbl.com/api-demo-node) for a demo of this.

 # Authentication